lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 For development branches, you can choose to enable or disable the test suite.
 It’s enabled by default.
-When the test suite is enabled, you can restrict them by specifying test tags [test tags](../../../developer/reference/backend/testing.html#developer-reference- testing-selection).
+When the test suite is enabled, you can restrict them by specifying test tags [test tags](../../../developer/reference/backend/testing#developer-reference- testing-selection).

-**Odoo Version**
+**Konvergo ERP Version**

-For development branches only, you can change the version of Odoo, should you want to test upgraded code or develop features while your production database is in the process of being upgraded to a newer version.
+For development branches only, you can change the version of Konvergo ERP, should you want to test upgraded code or develop features while your production database is in the process of being upgraded to a newer version.

 In addition, for each version you have two options regarding the code update.

   * You can choose to benefit from the latest bug, security and performance fixes automatically.
-The sources of your Odoo server will be updated weekly.
+The sources of your Konvergo ERP server will be updated weekly.
 This is the ‘Latest’ option.

-  * You can choose to pin the Odoo sources to a specific revision by selecting them from a list of dates.
+  * You can choose to pin the Konvergo ERP sources to a specific revision by selecting them from a list of dates.
 Revisions will expire after 3 months.
 You will be notified by mail when the expiration date approaches and if you don’t take action afterwards, you will automatically be set to the latest revision.

 **Custom domains**